 The PCAP Director, Ms Sylvie Aboa-Bradwell, participated in a recent TV debate discussing the social, political and economic situation of Ghana 60 years after its independence.
 The debate was chaired by the journalist Amina Taylor, Ms Aboa-Bradwell’s co-debater was the Ghanaian journalist Jon Offei-Ansah.
 Watch the Debate.

-We cordially invite you to come and celebrate MANDELA DAY in Parliament by attending the public presentation of: LEAD4HOPE A project that aims to promote the social engagement of young people in the UK Chair: Rehman Chishti MP –Member of Parliament for Gillingham and Rainham Speakers: Sylvie Aboa-Bradwell –Founder and Executive Director, […]
+We cordially invite you to come and celebrate MANDELA DAY in Parliament by attending the public presentation of: LEAD4HOPE A project that aims to promote the education of young people in the UK Chair: Rehman Chishti MP –Member of Parliament for Gillingham and Rainham Speakers: Sylvie Aboa-Bradwell –Founder and Executive Director, Policy […]

 The PCAP Director, Ms Sylvie Aboa-Bradwell, had her research, Entrepreneurship, Social Engagement and African Development in the 21st Century recently published by the Institute of Economic Affairs.
 You may read the research on PP. 73-89 of the booklet.
 Download the booklet